proycon/homepage/content/posts/rant-against-centralising-e-mail.md

 automatic mail forward, a basic mail function that's been around for ages and which everyone should have, but that option has been disabled.
-I get the concern you may not want everybody wildly forwarding everything and prevent sensitive information from landing on insecure server, but a complete block is unnecessarily unflexible.
+I get the concern you may not want everybody wildly forwarding everything and prevent sensitive information from landing on insecure servers, but a complete block is unnecessarily inflexible.
 Now I have no say in where mail directed at me goes anymore and am forced into Microsoft's solution.

-As a result, I have resorted to just telling people not to use my institutional mail at all anymore, via a silly autoreply.
-An option I'd rather not have taken as that burdens the sender with something that should have been, and can normally be, easily automated.
+As a result, I have resorted to just telling people not to use my institutional mail at all anymore, via a silly auto-reply.
+This is ann option I'd rather not have taken as that burdens the sender with something that should have been, and can normally be, easily automated.

-Aside from the political objections I also wanted to provide some further technical arguments against M365, as they make several technical choices that go against my idea of software freedom and how e-mail should be:
+Aside from the political objections I also wanted to provide some further technical arguments against M365, as they make several technical choices that go against my idea of software freedom and how e-mail should work:

 * M365 blocks various IP ranges which affects self-hosted SMTP servers.
 The sender will have to explicitly register mail address and IP with M365 to be